 (aka Income Statement)

-a financial statement that summarizes the revenues, costs, and expenses incurred during a specified period.
+A profit & loss statement is a financial statement that summarizes the revenues, costs and expenses incurred during a specified period.
 Usually this is a month, fiscal quarter or year.
 Think of the Profit and Loss Statement as your business’s report card.
 It will show how profitable your business is.
 Additionally, it highlights areas for improvement and increased profitability.
 Investors will use your Profit & Loss Statement to assess the level of risk when extending credit or capital.
 However, your Profit and Loss Statement can’t tell you whether your overall financial condition is weak or strong.
 Nor can it tell you how cash is moving in and out of your business.
 That is why Beyond HR will also provide a Balance Sheet and a Statement of Cash Flows.

 A Balance Sheet

-use of the accounting equation to show a financial picture of the business on a specific day.
+A Balance Sheet uses the accounting equation to show a financial picture of the business on a specific day.
 A Balance Sheet lists all of the assets that a company owns as well as the debt the company owes.
-As well, it shows the owner’s interest or ownership share in the company.
+It shows the owner’s interest or ownership share in the company.
 The Balance Sheet is like a window into the financial strength of your business.
 It summarizes key financial information on a given date and is a good indicator of a company’s stability and liquidity.

 A Statement of Cash Flows

-a financial statement that provides cumulative data regarding all cash inflows a company received from its ongoing operations and external investment sources.
-Additionally, all cash outflows that pay for business activities and investments during a given period.
-This statement also measures how well a company manages its cash.
-Meaning how well the company generates cash to pay its debt obligations and fund its operating expenses.
+A Cash Flow Statement is a financial statement that provides cumulative data regarding all cash inflows a company received from its ongoing operations and external investment sources and all cash outflows that pay for business activities and investments during a given period.
+This statement also measures how well a company manages its cash and how well the company generates cash to pay its debt obligations and fund its operating expenses.